 Today’s oil and gas companies have grown substantially as a result of the scarcity of resources.
-Oil and gas companies, to get to resources that are hard-to-find, have built complex organizations with powerful and centralized functions.
-This model of functioning has enabled oil and gas companies to tackle various technical challenges, manage operational as well as political risks, and deploy the required talent globally.
-The oil and gas industry is considered to have the greatest complexity and demand in the developing world.
+Oil and gas companies, to get to hard-to-find resources, have built complex organizations with robust and centralized functions.
+This model of functioning has enabled oil and gas companies to tackle various challenges, manage operations, and deploy the required talent globally.
+The oil and gas industry is considered to have the greatest demand in the developing world.
 Dwindling reserves have forced these oil and gas companies to operate in a hostile environment and even remote areas.
 The complex chains of supply make it extremely difficult for the oil and gas companies to deliver requirements on time and within a specific budget.
 However, with the aid of technology, the opportunity to maximize investments, mitigate risks, and minimize costs is endless in the oil and gas industry.

-There are several challenges influencing the oil and gas industry that are seeking the attention of the organizations playing in this field.
+Several challenges are influencing the oil and gas industry that are seeking the attention of the organizations playing in this field.
 Some of these challenges are listed below:

-One of the major challenges that the oil and gas industry is facing today is producing crude oil and refined industrial products at a lower cost.
-Therefore, optimizing environmental utilities and system of production on currently operating sites is the need of the hour for the oil and gas companies.
+One of the significant challenges that the oil and gas industry is facing today is producing crude oil and refined industrial products at a lower cost.
+Therefore, optimizing environmental utilities and systems of production on currently operating sites is the need of the hour for the oil and gas companies.
 This will help in maximizing efficiency in production and minimizing extraction and refining costs.

-Extending the life of mature sites has become an important requisite for the oil and gas companies to continue their supply of crude oil or gas.
-Oil and gas companies are now looking for new sources of oil and gas for which transport, extraction, and refining are undoubtedly more costly and complex.
-Therefore, the oil and gas industry is faced with the challenge to ensure that their plants are reliable and have no unexpected shutdowns.
+Extending the life of mature sites has become an essential requisite for the oil and gas companies to continue their supply of crude oil or gas.
+Oil and gas companies are now looking for new sources of oil and gas for which transport, extraction, and refining are undoubtedly more costly and complicated.
+Therefore, the oil and gas industry is faced with the challenge of ensuring that their plants are reliable and have no unexpected shutdowns.